-Screening for sexually transmitted infections (STIs) and counseling to prevent STIs

-We cover sexually transmitted infection (STI) screenings for chlamydia, gonorrhea, syphilis, and Hepatitis B. These screenings are covered for pregnant women and for certain people who are at increased risk for an STI when the tests are ordered by a primary care provider.
-We cover these tests once every 12 months or at certain times during pregnancy.

-We also cover up to 2 individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
-We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.

-There is no coinsurance, copayment, or deductible for the Medicare-covered screening for STIs and counseling for STIs preventive benefit.

-Services to treat kidney disease

-- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime - Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)

-Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
-20% coinsurance of the cost for Medicare-covered renal dialysis services.

-Dialysis treatments while you are an inpatient are included in your inpatient hospital care copayment.
+Services that are covered for you What you must pay when you get these services Screening for sexually transmitted infections (STIs) and counseling to prevent STIs We cover sexually transmitted infection (STI) screenings fo chlamydia, gonorrhea, syphilis, and Hepatitis B. These screenings are covered for pregnant women and for certain people who are at increased risk for an STI when the tests are ordered by a primary care provider.
+We cover these tests one every 12 months or at certain times during pregnancy.
+We also cover up to 2 individual 20 to 30 minute, face-to-fa high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
+We will only cover these counseling sessions as a preventive service if the are provided by a primary care provider and take place in a primary care setting, such as a doctor's office. the Medicare-covered screening for STIs and counseling for STIs preventive benefit.
+Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care a help members make informed decisions about their care For members with stage IV chronic kidney disease wher referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyohelping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+For information about coverage for Part Drugs, please go to the section, "Medicare Part B prescription drugs." dialysis services.
+Dialysis treatments while you are an inpatient are included in your inpatient hospital care copayment. one B